OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 - Binding

-Variables can be bound to a page or component property.
+Variables can be bound to a page or _ELement_ property.
 When bound, the property value will be the same as the variable value.

 ### How to add a Url Parameter?